 The charter of the Karatay Foundation, the oldest record concerning the han, states that the han was built by Vizier Celaleddin Karatay, yet it makes no specific mention of the name of the building itself, and it has been suggested that the name of Karatay was added at a later period in honor of the vizier.

+The size and wealth of the han was not lost on medieval travelers.
 A significant reference to this han is found in the journal Qadi Muhyiddin Ibn Abduzzahir.
 In his role as the historian who accompanied the Mamluk Sultan Baybars on his campaign to Anatolia, Qadi Muhyiddin Ibn Abduzzahir recorded the events of the trip in a diary and included a detailed description of this han, where Baybars stayed overnight during his 1277 campaign in Anatolia against the Mongols.
 The following lines illustrate how impressed he was by the splendor and beauty of the Karatay Han: